sugarlabs/jump/README.md

 ====

 A Marble-Jumping Solitaire Game
-Created by a Team at Carnegie Mellon University
+Created by a Team at Carnegie Mellon University.

 This game consists of "eat" each "marble" and leaving only one.